UBT-AI2/rk/README.md

 ========

-This collection contains a set of sequential and parallel implementations of embedded Runge-Kutta solvers.
+This collection contains a set of sequential and parallel implementations of (embedded) Runge-Kutta solvers.
 These implementations are related to the ones discussed in

 1. Matthias Korch and Thomas Rauber.
 Optimizing locality and scalability of embedded Runge-Kutta solvers using block-based pipelining. _Journal of Parallel and Distributed Computing_, 66(3):444–468, 2006.
    DOI: [10.1016/j.jpdc.2005.09.003](https://doi.org/10.1016/j.jpdc.2005.09.003)

 2. Matthias Korch and Thomas Rauber.
 Parallel Low-Storage Runge-Kutta Solvers for ODE Systems with Limited Access Distance. _International Journal of High Performance Computing Applications_, 25(2):236-255, 2011.
    DOI: [10.1177/1094342010384418](https://doi.org/10.1177/1094342010384418)

 3. Matthias Korch and Thomas Rauber. _Parallel Low-Storage Runge-Kutta Solvers for ODE Systems with Limited Access Distance_.
 Bayreuth Reports on Parallel and Distributed Systems, No. 1, University of Bayreuth, July 2010.
    URN: [urn:nbn:de:bvb:703-opus-7136](http://nbn-resolving.org/urn:nbn:de:bvb:703-opus-7136)

+Since the publication of those articles, new implementations and performance improvements have been added, as well as additional method tables (including fixed step size) and other features.

 The following implementations are part of this collection: